 But while the strategies relating to each hero are complex and extremely varied, the central strategies of the game as a whole are simple, easily understood, easy to apply and, as a general rule, completely ignored by the vast majority of LoL players.

 Of course, I can understand why people ignore strategy.
 When you see creeps in a lane you want to kill them.
 You want to get gold and XP.
-The fact that the previous 5 attempts to creep up the lane have resulted in ganking and instant death don’t trouble one, because right now things look fine.
+The fact that the previous 5 attempts to tumble down the lane have resulted in ganking and instant death don’t trouble one, because right now things look fine.

 I find this frustrating…

 This guide will serve as a good introduction to beginner and medium level players of LoL and probably a bunch of other DotA-style games too.
 I hope you find it useful.

 LoL (and damn near every other MOBA game) is a game of 3 stages.